 The Centers offer a variety of programs – film series, conversation series, lectures, workshops, etc. – that are informed by academic scholarship as well as by current political and cultural concerns.
 Students are encouraged to think about how the Centers’ programs address issues that are not necessarily explored in their chosen areas of study in order to deepen their engagement in the respective communities’ collective life and support the various struggles for liberation.
 Whether or not students are undecided about their majors, the Centers’ programs can spark curiosity about disciplines and courses that they may wish to explore during their time at UIC.

 While each Center’s programs focus on issues and topics that connect to the communities and identities they represent, we are deeply committed to intersectional approaches, and our programming often overlaps.
-For example, UIC’s African American Cultural Center offers programs that focus on all aspects of Black life.
+For example, UIC’s Black Cultural Center offers programs that focus on all aspects of Black life.
 However, the Gender & Sexuality Center may also offer programs that focus on transgender people of color, while the Women’s Leadership & Resource Center might create programs focused on Black women, and the Latino Cultural Center has offered programs on how environmental and climate injustices affect people of color.
 For this reason, it is a good idea to encourage students to learn about and attend events at more than one Center.

 • Check the Centers’ websites or sign up for our email listservs to keep track of everything the Centers are doing for the semester.
 You can also assign your students to follow the Centers on social media and encourage them to build a relationship with Centers of their choice.